ilyasine/maintenance-coming-soon-redirect-animation/maintenance-coming-soon-redirect-animation/tags/2.0.1/readme.txt

 Access keys work by creating a key on the user’s computer that will be checked against when maintenance mode is active.
 When a new key is created, a link to create the access key cookie will be emailed to the email address provided.
 Access can then be revoked either by disabling or deleting the key.

-Whitelisted User Roles – user roles who see the site, instead of under maintenance page
+Whitelisted User Roles – user roles who see the site, instead of under maintenance mode page

-Whitelisted Users – users who see the site, instead of maintenance page
+Whitelisted Users – users who see the site, instead of under construction page

 **`Animations :`**